|

 Boris Herrera

-A native of Quito, Boris has grown up around the birds of Mindo on the west slope.
-He managed Canandé lodge for the Jocotoco Foundation in the northwest tropical lowlands for a full year, leading bird tourists to see many Chocó specialties.
-When not guiding he is working with Jonas on the Wild Sumaco Project, with bird surveys, developing trails and supervising the construction of the lodge.
+A native of Quito, Boris has grown up around the birds of Mindo on the west slope and has gone on to master the birds throughout Ecuador and Peru.
+He managed Canandé lodge for the Jocotoco Foundation in the northwest tropical lowlands for a full year, leading bird tourists to see many Chocó specialties and has become an accomplished bird photographer.
 He has an exceptional talent for spotting birds and recognizing their calls.
-His family farm, called Mindo Loma, has become a popular birder’s lodge with their active hummingbird feeders attracting such beauties as Velvet-purple Coronet, Violet-tailed Sylph, and Empress Brilliant.
-Fruit trays yield the uncommon Black-chinned Mountain-Tanager and the surroundings hold Orange-breasted Fruiteater and Hoary Puffleg. |
+His family farm, Mindo Loma, has become a popular birder’s lodge with their active hummingbird feeders and fruit trays yielding many uncommon specialties. |